How to Invest and Build Wealth Without College

-Growing up, many parents emphasized getting a college degree after graduating from high school.
-Their main train of thought was a college degree would improve the chances of landing a high-paying job and begin wealth building.
+Growing up, many parents emphasized getting a college degree after graduating high school.
+The reason is that most parents believe a college degree improves their child's chances of landing a high-paying job and beginning their wealth-building journey.

-Although this method is still used today, and there is a correlation between the level of education and the compensation a person receives, college is not the only option for building wealth and becoming successful.
+Although there is a correlation between the level of education and the compensation a person receives, college is not the only option for building wealth and becoming successful.
 For example, some of the wealthiest people in the world did not graduate from college, yet they defied the odds and became highly successful.

 Successful College Dropouts

 Some of the most recognizable companies, such as Apple, Microsoft, and Facebook, were all created by college dropouts who became successful.
-Their founders, Steve Jobs, Bill Gates, and Mark Zuckerberg, stopped pursuing their college degrees because they felt they could use their time more effectively on other things.
+The founders of these known companies, including infamous founders like Steve Jobs, Bill Gates, and Mark Zuckerberg, stopped pursuing their college degrees because they felt they could use their time more effectively on other things.

 Due to their leap of faith, they were able to build businesses that are known in the United States and worldwide.

-These billionaires did not become successful without dedication to their craft.
-It can be challenging to determine what to do with the majority of your time, especially since before, the bulk of your time was spent dealing with completing academic assessments.
+Of the billionaires mentioned, part of their success has been due to their dedication to their craft.
+Using that as a blueprint, determining what and how to spend your time can be a game changer for your career goals.
+However, it can be challenging to decide what to do with most of your time, especially since before, the bulk of your time was spent completing academic assessments.